-ATTACHMENT E.2 PERMIT REGISTRATION DOCUMENT INSTRUCTIONS FOR APPLICATION OF REGULATORY COVERAGE SPECIFIC TO LINEAR UNDERGROUND AND OVERHEAD PROJECTS
+ATTACHMENT E.2 PERMIT REGISTRATION DOCUMENT REQUIREMENTS FOR LINEAR UNDERGROUND AND OVERHEAD PROJECTS

-NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) GENERAL PERMIT FOR STORMWATER DISCHARGES ASSOCIATED WITH CONSTRUCTION AND LAND DISTURBANCE ACTIVITIES (GENERAL PERMIT)Permit Registration Document (PRD) Requirementsluop
+NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) GENERAL PERMIT FOR STORMWATER DISCHARGES ASSOCIATED WITH CONSTRUCTION AND LAND DISTURBANCE ACTIVITIES (GENERAL PERMIT)

-A. Who Must Submit Permit Registration Documents (PRDs)
+I. PERMIT REGISTRATION DOCUMENT REQUIREMENTS

+All linear underground and overhead projects shall comply with the Permit Registration Document requirements in this Attachment and Attachments E and E.1 of this General Permit.

+I.A.
+General Permit Registration Document Requirements

-1. A discharger with construction activities associated with linear underground and overhead projects shall designate a Legally Responsible Person (LRP) to electronically certify and submit PRDs to apply for regulatory coverage under this General Permit (the Stormwater Multiple Application and Report Tracking System, or SMARTS) in accordance with Attachment E and E.1 of this General Permit.
+I.A.1.
+A discharger with construction activities associated with linear projects shall designate a Legally Responsible Person to electronically certify and submit Permit Registration Documents to apply for regulatory coverage under this General Permit through the Stormwater Multiple Application and Report Tracking System (SMARTS) in accordance with Attachment E and E.1 of this General Permit.

-2. LPs Associated with Private or Public Construction Projects
+I.A.2.
+Linear Projects Associated with Private or Public Construction Projects

-a.
-A discharger with a l pP with total disturbed land area from construction activities greater than 1 acre (see Section G) shall obtain coverage under this General Permit.
+I.A.2.a.
+A discharger with a linear project with total disturbed land area from construction activities greater than one acre (see Section G) shall obtain coverage under this General Permit.

-b.
-A discharger with LUPlinearp construction activities associated with new development and re-development construction projects shall obtain coverage under this General Permit for a LUPlp where the total disturbed land area of the LUPlinear p is greater than 1 acre.
+I.A.2.b.
+A discharger with linear project construction activities associated with new development and re-development construction projects shall obtain coverage under this General Permit for a linear project where the total disturbed land area of the linear project is greater than 1 acre.

-3. LUPps not associated with private or municipal pre-development, new development or re-development projects must obtain coverage under this General Permit for its LUPl project construction activities where the total disturbed land area is greater than 1 acre.
+I.A.3.
+Linear projects not associated with private or municipal pre-development, new development or re-development projects must obtain coverage under this General Permit for its linear project construction activities where the total disturbed land area is greater than one acre.

-B. Calculating Land Disturbance Areas of LUPs
+I.B.
+Linear Project Land Disturbance Area Calculations

-1. The total land area disturbed for LUPlps is the sum of the:
+I.B.1.
+The total land area disturbed for linear projects is the sum of the:

-Surface areas of trenches, laterals, and ancillary facilities, plus
+Surface areas of trenches, laterals, and ancillary facilities; plus,

-Area of the base of stockpiles on unpaved surfaces, plus
+Area of the base of stockpiles on unpaved surfaces; plus,

-Surface area of the borrow area, plus
+Surface area of the borrow area; plus,

-Areas of paved surfaces to be constructed for the project, plus
+Areas of paved surfaces to be constructed for the project; plus,

-Areas of new roads constructed or areas of major reconstruction to existing roads (e.g., improvements to two-track surfaces or road widening) for the sole purpose of accessing construction activities or as part of the final project, plus
+Areas of new roads constructed or areas of major reconstruction to existing roads (e.g., improvements to two-track surfaces or road widening) for the sole purpose of accessing construction activities or as part of the final project; plus,

-Equipment and material storage, staging, and preparation areas (laydown areas) not on paved surfaces, plus
+Equipment and material storage, staging, and preparation areas (laydown areas) not on paved surfaces; plus,

 Construction activities areas outside the surface area of trenches, laterals, and ancillary facilities that will be graded and/or disturbed by the use of construction equipment, vehicles, and machinery during construction activities.

-2. Stockpiling Areas
+I.B.2.
+Stockpiling Areas

-a.
-Stockpiling areas, borrow areas, and the removal of soils from a LUPlp shall be included when calculating the area of disturbed soil for a site when:
+I.B.2.a.
+Stockpiling areas, borrow areas, and the removal of soils from a linear project shall be included when calculating the area of disturbed soil for a site when:

-The area of the base of stockpiled soil on-site or immediately adjacent to a LUPlp and the stockpile is not on a paved surface.
+The area of the base of stockpiled soil on-site or immediately adjacent to a linear project and the stockpile is not on a paved surface.

-The surface borrow areas that are on-site or immediately adjacent to a LUPlp.
+The surface borrow areas that are on-site or immediately adjacent to a linear project.

-The area of the base of stockpiled soil that is hauled off-site to a location owned or operated by the discharger that is not a paved surface, except when the off-site location is already subject to a separate NPDES permit covering potential discharges to a Waters of the United States.
+The area of the base of stockpiled soil that is hauled off-site to a location owned or operated by the discharger that is not a paved surface, except when the off-site location is already subject to a separate NPDES permit covering potential discharges to a waters of the United States.

-The surface area of the borrow pit for soil that is brought to the project from an off-site location owned or operated by the discharger except when the off-site location is already subject to a separate stormwater permit or greater than one fourth mile from the LUPlp.
+The surface area of the borrow pit for soil that is brought to the project from an off-site location owned or operated by the discharger except when the off-site location is already subject to a separate stormwater permit or greater than one fourth mile from the linear project.